Half Life 2: A Lesson in Intrinsic Motivation

-Creating motivation is an essential ability that all video games require to be effective interactive experiences.
-Being the one entertainment medium that works off of user choice, games must ensure that users have incentive to confront the game’s challenges.
-Games can go about this in two ways.
+Creating motivation is an necessity that all video games require to be effective interactive experiences.
+Being the one entertainment medium that depends on user choice, games must ensure that users have incentive to confront the game’s challenges.
+Games can go about this in two ways:

-Each form has its merits, but intrinsic motivation is often considered the better of the two being that it is more cost efficient and a result or proficient design.
+Each form has its merits, but intrinsic motivation should be considered the better of the two being that it is the stronger motivator and an efficient result of design.

 Intrinsic Motivation Defined

-There are many differing theories on intrinsic motivation.
-Some theorists believe that intrinsic motivation is fueled by one’s pursuit to enhance the perception of self.
-Others theorize intrinsically motivating activities are engaged in purely for the consequential enjoyment that accompanies them.
-Although there are many theories, the common base idea is that intrinsic motivation is driven by the pursuit of positive emotion.
-Catharsis, self-improvement, and the yearn for acceptance all serve as powerful motivators that are inherent to humans and require no external inducement.
+There are a few differing theories on why intrinsic motivation works.
+Some theorists believe that intrinsic motivation is fueled by the pursuit to enhance the perception of self.
+Others theorize intrinsically motivating activities are purely engaged in for the enjoyment that accompanies them.
+Although there are many theories, the common base idea is that intrinsic motivation is driven by positive emotion.
+Catharsis, self-improvement, and the yearn for acceptance all serve as powerful motivators that are inherent to humans and require no extra inducement.
+HL2 creates intrinsic motivation through several means.

 Challenge as Motivation

 Challenge plays two roles in the process of motivation: it is something users must be motivated to accomplish, and paradoxically it is also something that creates motivation itself.
 The presence of realistic goals or seemingly accomplish-able tasks increases a user’s motivation to attempt challenges.
 HL2 and other games with good design all employ processes that create realistic goals.
 When players are presented with the “Gravity Gun” in the game, players are set in a safe and open learning environment that allows them to practice with the new tool.
-This provides the player time to understand the metrics of the weapon: its firing range, rate of fire, and visual feedback states.
+This provides the player time to understand the metrics of the weapon: its effective range, rate of fire, and visual feedback states.
 The learning environment comes with a variety of low-difficulty tasks to build up the player’s skill and confidence with the Gravity Gun.
-Immediately following this training is “Ravenholm,” a level where the Gravity Gun becomes essential for the player’s survival.
-The failure of tasks in this level are punishable by death, but because the player has built up their self esteem, these tasks are not overwhelming and the player has motive to take on these difficulties.
+Immediately following up this crash course is “Ravenholm”, a level where the Gravity Gun becomes essential for the player’s survival.
+Failure in “Ravenholm” is severely punished by death, but because the player has built up their self esteem beforehand, these tasks are not overwhelming.
 Players are best motivated when they are faced with an optimal level of difficulty.

 Recognition as Motivation

-HL2 employs more blatant forms of motivation through the use of its non-playable characters.
-In the game’s fiction, players take control of Gordon Freeman, a character that has garnered much attention in the game’s universe.
-Whenever Gordon meets up with his supporting cast of characters, he is bound to receive some sort of recognition by notoriety or fame, often expressed through verbal praise.
-When the player accomplishes a task, surrounding NPC’s will show visible or audible recognition.
-The cause-and-effect relationship between the completion of a task and verbal praise creates the positive emotion of satisfaction.
+HL2 employs more blatant forms of motivation through the use of its NPCs.
+Whenever the player meets up with the supporting cast of characters, the main character receives verbal recognition of notoriety or fame.
+When the player accomplishes a task, nearby NPC’s will display visible or audible recognition.
+The cause-and-effect relationship between the completion of a task and praise received creates the positive emotion of satisfaction.

 Fantasy as Motivation